-Children’s Outreach Project is currently seeking four full-time teachers to add to our team!
+Children’s Outreach Project is currently seeking two full-time teachers to add to our team!
 This is a great opportunity to work with vulnerable populations and implement dynamic and innovative curriculum in the classroom at a 4-star Qualistar rated center.
 Our team is a dynamic group of teachers and therapists who are dedicated and invested in quality preschool programming.
 We pride ourselves on offering a unique program to our community, with affordable rates and a family-centered, holistic approach to child development.
 Many of our teachers have been with us for many years and we are excited to welcome some new members to our already excellent teaching staff

 Who we are

 Children's Outreach Project is a nonprofit preschool with therapeutic services serving the North Metro Denver area, specifically Adams County, since 1970.
 Children’s Outreach Project is a full-time, year-round program that serves over 100 disadvantaged families and vulnerable children annually.
 We run full-time and part-time programs with before and after-care available from 7am-5:30pm.
 We offer therapeutic services to developmentally delayed children, parent-education workshops and a natural foods program at no extra cost, and offer tuition assistance on some level to 100% of our families.